freedge/redfish/README.md

 Redfish
 =======

-An Ansible collection to set a few parameters in iLO that could not be set using HPE Oneview:
+An Ansible collection to set a few parameters in iLO4 that could not be set using HPE Oneview:
 - enabling IPMI service

+# Usage

+Check examples/ilo.yml

 # Installation